mirokuru/mirokuru/index.md

 # My Data Science and Projects Portfolio

-Very excited about starting on a structured 99 day learning path for a Data Scientist from [SuperDataScience](https://www.superdatascience.com/paths).
+So excited about finishing a structured 99 day learning path for a Data Scientist from [SuperDataScience](https://www.superdatascience.com/paths)!
+Most of the things here are the result of me recording and creating useful templates while going through that learning path.

+---

 ## My Machine Learning Toolkit and Templates

 My [ml toolkit](https://github.com/mirokuru/ml_toolkit) has a data preprocessing template, a general toolkit, and templates for regression, classification, and clustering.
+There are also templates for deep learning, natural language processing, model selection, dimensionality reduction, and boosting.

+## Predicting Car Prices

+In this [case study](https://github.com/mirokuru/predicting_car_prices) the goal was to try to predict car prices using an IML dataset.
+The task required extensive data wrangling.
+In addition to Linear Regression I also tested if XGBoost would help here and it sure did.

 ## Investigating a drop in user engagement